Hls.js

 (Skips loading GAP segments and parts.
 Skips playback of unbuffered program containing only GAP content and no suitable alternates.
 See #2940)

-Parsed but missing feature support
+Parsed but missing feature support:

 #EXT-X-PRELOAD-HINT:<attribute-list>